 Permissions in Portfolio for Jira

-The permissions in Portfolio for Jira will take precedence over the global permissions that are set up in your Jira instance.
+Note that the permissions in Portfolio for Jira take precedence over the global permissions in your Jira application.

 Portfolio for Jira administrator

-Users with this permission can perform all administrative functions in Portfolio for Jira, including accessing any private plans.
-By default, Jira Software administrators are automatically made administrators in Portfolio for Jira.
+Ability to perform all administrative functions in Portfolio for Jira.
+By default, Jira application administrators are automatically made administrators in Portfolio for Jira.

 Portfolio for Jira user

 Note that this permission at both the program level and the plan level are independent of each other.
 This means that even if you can edit the 'Mobile expansion' program, you still need this permission to view and add the 'Beta' plan to that program.

 Portfolio for Jira viewer